mtumilowicz/cryptography-rsa-workshop/README.md

         mandate something bigger, e.g. 2048 bits.

 ## digital signature
-* Encryption schemes, whether symmetric or asymmetric, solve the problem of secure communications over an insecure network
-* Digital signatures solve
-  a different problem, analogous to the purpose of a pen-and-ink signature on a physical document.
+* solves a problem analogous to the purpose of a pen-and-ink signature on a physical document
-* Samantha 1 has a (digital) document D, for example a computer file, and she wants to create some additional piece of information D Sam that can be used to prove conclusively that Samantha herself approves of the document
-  * So
-    you might view Samantha’s digital signature D Sam as analogous to her actual signature on an ordinary paper document.
-* analogy
-    * To contrast the purpose and functionality of public key (asymmetric) cryp- tosystems versus digital signatures, we consider an analogy using bank deposit vaults and signet rings
+* public key (asymmetric) cryptosystems vs digital signatures
+    * consider an analogy bank deposit vaults vs signet rings
-    *  A bank deposit vault has a narrow slot (the “public encryption key”) into which anyone can deposit an envelope, but only the owner of the combination (the “private decryption key”) to the vault’s lock is able to open the vault and read the message
+    * bank deposit vault has a narrow slot (the “public encryption key”) into which anyone can deposit an envelope
+        * only the owner of the vault’s locker combination (the “private decryption key”) is able to open the vault and read the message
-    * Thus a public key cryptosystem is a digital version of a bank deposit vault
+        * public key cryptosystem is a digital version of a bank deposit vault
-    * A signet ring (the “private signing key”) is a ring that has a recessed image.
+    * signet ring (the “private signing key”) is a ring that has a recessed image
-    * The owner drips some wax from a candle onto his document and presses the ring into the wax to make an impression (the “public signature”)
+        * owner drips some wax from a candle onto his document and presses the ring into the wax to make an impression (the “public signature”)
-    * Anyone who looks at the document can verify that the wax impression was made by the owner of the signet ring, but only the owner of the ring is able to create valid impression
+        * anyone who looks at the document can verify that the wax impression was made by the owner of the signet ring
-        * In today’s world, with its
+            * only the owner of the ring is able to create valid impression
-          plentiful machine tools, signet rings and wax images obviously would not provide much security
+        * in today’s world signet rings and wax images obviously would not provide much security
-* Digital signatures are at least as important as public key cryp- tosystems for the conduct of business in a digital age, and indeed, one might argue that they are of greater importance
+* digital signatures are at least as important as public key cryptosystems
+    * one might argue that they are of greater importance
+* significant use-case
-  * To take a significant instance, your computer undoubtedly receives program and system upgrades over the Inter- net
+    * your computer receives program and system upgrades over the Internet
-  * How can your computer tell that an upgrade comes from a legitimate source, in this case the company that wrote the program in the first place?
+    * how can your computer tell that an upgrade comes from a legitimate source?
+        * example: the company that wrote the program?
-  * The answer is a digital signature
+    * solution: digital signature
-  *  The original program comes equipped with the company’s public verification key
+        * original program comes equipped with the company’s public verification key
-  * The company uses its private signing key to sign the upgrade and sends your computer both the new program and the signature
+        * company uses its private signing key to sign the upgrade
-  * Your computer can use the public key to verify the signature, thereby verifying that the program comes from a trusted source, before in- stalling it on your system.
+        * your computer can use the public key to verify the signature before installing it on your system
-*  The natural capability of most digital signature schemes is to sign only a small amount of data, say b bits, where b is between 80 and 1000
-   * It is thus quite inefficient to sign a large digital document D, both because it takes a lot of time to sign each b bits of D and because the resulting digital signature is likely to be as large as the original document.
+* it is quite inefficient to sign a large digital document D
+    * it takes a lot of time to sign each b bits of D
+    * resulting digital signature ~ as large as the original document
-   * The standard solution to this problem is to use a hash function, which is an easily computable function
+    * solution: use a hash function
-        * Hash : (arbitrary size documents) −→ {0,1} k
+        * hash: (arbitrary size documents) -> {0,1}^k
-   * Then, rather than signing her document D, Samantha instead computes and signs the hash Hash(D).
-For verification, Victor computes and verifies the signature on Hash(D).
-     * More generally, one wants it to be very difficult to find two distinct inputs D and D ? whose outputs Hash(D) and Hash(D ? ) are the same
+            * it should be very difficult to find D and D' whose hash(D) and hash(D') are the same
+        * rather than signing document D sign the hash hash(D)
+        * for verification: compute and verify the signature on hash(D)
 * The setup is the same
   as for RSA encryption, Samantha chooses two large secret primes p and q and she publishes their product N = pq and a public verification exponent e.